 The State Government is waiving a range of business licences, including those for building services, plumbers and electricians.

-If your business is impacted by the pandemic, you can also apply for interest free payment arrangements and for late payment penalties to be waived for a range of taxes and duties, including transfer duty, landholder duty, vehicle licence duty or land tax.
+If your business is impacted by the pandemic, you can also apply for interest free payment arrangements and for late payment penalties to be waived for a range of taxes and duties, including transfer duty, landholder duty or land tax.

 Moratorium on evictions

 National Cabinet agreed to a temporary moratorium on evictions over the next six months for commercial and residential tenancies in financial distress who are unable to meet their commitments due to the impact of coronavirus.
 Commercial tenants, landlords and financial institutions are encouraged to work together to find a way through this period to ensure businesses can hibernate through this difficult time.
 Read our new commercial tenancy legislative changes overview for more information.